 Yes.
 Uganda is one of the 11 countries in the world where the Equator, an imaginary line that divides the earth into two halves (the Northern and the southern hemispheres) passes.
 Uganda is located at 0°0′N 29°43′E.

-Many travellers visiting various national parks in western Uganda have a stopover at the equator when heading towards or returning from Bwindi impenetrable National Park, Mgahinga Gorilla national park, Queen Elizabeth National park, and Lake Mburo National Park.
+Many travelers visiting various national parks in western Uganda have a stopover at the equator when heading towards or returning from Bwindi Impenetrable National Park, Mgahinga Gorilla National Park, Queen Elizabeth National Park, and Lake Mburo National Park.

 If you stand with legs on different sides will feel lighter but it does not mean you have lost weight.
 This is because at the equator the gravitational force of the Earth is significantly less than at the poles.

 - Situated along Lake Victoria, Uganda is also crossed by several rivers and many other lakes.
 Uganda is also straddling the equator and this creates a very unique warm tropical climate which adds just another great reason among many for you to visit.